Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 How to involve youth?

-• Mainstream Parliamentary Indicators (IPU & UNDP): Integrate youth engagement metrics into parliamentary performance indicators to assess how effectively parliaments are involving young people in decision-making processes.
+• Mainstream parliamentary indicators (IPU & UNDP): Integrate youth engagement metrics into parliamentary performance indicators to assess how effectively parliaments are involving young people in decision-making processes.
 This can help ensure that youth perspectives are prioritized and evaluated systematically.

-• Inter-generational oversight: Consider promoting a sense of social accountability whereby engaging the youth shouldn’t be solely the responsibility of young MPs alone, but rather a general principle (see example of UNDP Uruguay).
+• Intergenerational oversight: Consider promoting a sense of social accountability whereby engaging the youth shouldn’t be solely the responsibility of young MPs alone, but rather a general principle (see example of UNDP Uruguay).

-• Tailored Outreach and Communication: Recognize that youth engagement often necessitates diverse communication strategies.
-Utilize various platforms—such as social media, podcasts, and interactive online forums—to reach young people where they are.
-Additionally, experiment with different formats, such as workshops, creative campaigns, and gamified content, to engage them more effectively.
+• Tailored outreach and communication: Recognize that youth engagement often necessitates diverse communication strategies.
+Utilize various platforms – such as social media, podcasts and interactive online forums – to reach young people where they are.
+Additionally, experiment with different formats, such as workshops, creative campaigns and gamified content, to engage them more effectively.

 • Engage political parties and youth leadership.